Skip to main content

 /* <html lang="en" data-theme="ocean"> */

 Dark mode works automatically via prefers-color-scheme or by adding the .dark class to <html>.
-The data-theme attribute is required for theme variables to activate.
+The data-theme attribute is optional for zero-config setup, but required for per-section theming or switching presets.